 I will update this list and link to the individual plants as we post more details at the LMCA forum.

-We planted many natives from the Las Vegas State Nursery and I try to post info about their sales at the blog.
-Unfortunately their plants don’t come with labels and our own labels faded, so we have to identify many of those plants.
+We planted many natives from the Las Vegas State Nursery and I try to post info about their sales on the blog.
+Unfortunately, their plants don’t come with labels and our own labels faded, so we have to identify many of those plants.

 High Desert Gardening Club: Please subscribe to our email list for updates and meeting reminders).
 We usually meet on the last Thursday of the month.